godotengine/godot-docs/getting_started/step_by_step/filesystem.rst

 which use a compressed package to store all files.

-It is recommended that your team clearly define a naming convention for files when working with Godot!
+It is recommended that your team clearly define a naming convention for files when working with Godot.
 One simple fool-proof convention is to only allow lowercase file and path names.